HazyResearch/deepdive/doc/doc/advanced/incremental.md

 ## Incremental application workflow

-In building knowledge base construction, a typical scenario is the user has already built a knowledge base application, and wants to try new features or add new inference rules.
+In building knowledge base construction systems, a typical scenario is the user has already built a knowledge base application, and wants to try new features or add new inference rules.
 We call the base case *materialization phase*, and the iterative process of adding features or inference rules *incremental phase*.
-The user will run materialization phase to materialize the base factor graph, and can run multiple incremental phase on top of the base factor  graph.
+The user runs the *materialization phase* to materialize the base factor graph, and can run multiple incremental phase on top of the base factor  graph.
 Each incremental run is independent and is relative to the base run.
 Once the user is satisfied with the incremental experiments, the user can run  *merge phase* to merge the incremental part into